 1. Dementia is an inevitable part of aging.

-Just consider that when doctors examined the brain of a 115-year-old woman who, when she died, was the world’s oldest woman, they found essentially normal brain tissue, with no evidence of Alzheimer’s or other dementia-causing conditions.
-Testing in the years before she died showed no loss in brain function.
+Just consider that when doctors examined the brain of a 115-year-old person who, when he died, was the world’s oldest man, they found essentially normal brain tissue, with no evidence of Alzheimer’s or other dementia-causing conditions.
+Testing in the years before he died showed no loss in brain function.
 Not only is dementia not inevitable with age, but you actually have some control over whether or not you develop it.

 Exercise your body and your brain.
 Physical activity plays a role in reducing the risk of diseases that cause Alzheimer’s.
 It also builds up that brain reserve.
-One study found just six months of regular physical activity increased brain volume in 59 healthy but couch-potato individuals ages 60 to 79.
+One of the studies found that just six months of regular physical activity increased brain volume in 59 healthy but a lazy individuals ages 60 to 79.
 Other research finds people who exercised twice a week over an average of 21 years slashed their risk of Alzheimer’s in half.

 2. If you don’t exercise today, it’s too late to start at your 70s

 The fact is it’s never too late when it comes to exercise.
 In one of the studies found that a person doing exercise daily at any age will increase the muscles strength by 113 percent.
 Even more important, people also increased their walking speed, a marker of overall physical health in the elderly.